utlib/collections-uoft/docs/documentation/metadata_elements.md

 This page provides information about Collections U of T metadata and element details.

-The [Collections U of T Metadata Spreadsheet Template](https://docs.google.com/spreadsheets/d/1PMtZt5CzkidIXbTBUaoi8Qg7kBU-m9RzeM-lBMORPks/edit?usp=sharing) is currently stored in Google Drive for easiest access (U of T OneDrive all-staff links have an expiry date).
+Please contact [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca) for your repository's Collections U of T metadata spreadsheet template if you do not have one.

+If you are not included in the list of [Collections U of T repositories](https://collections.library.utoronto.ca/repositories), you must first follow the steps to [request a new repository](https://utlib.github.io/collections-uoft/documentation/adding-new-collections) before getting set up with a metadata spreadsheet template.

 # Collections U of T Metadata Profile - Element Details

 ## alma_record

 * **Data Type:** URL
 * **Input Guidelines:** Enter the full URL for the Alma MMS ID permalink.
 When converting from MARC, you will need to manually enter the Alma Record's Permalink URL.
+If you are describing an _item_ within a _collection_ but only the _collection_ has an Alma Record, you can include the Permalink to the collection in this field for all items.
+If the item you are describing does not have an Alma Record, do not use this field.
 * **MODS Input Guidelines:** [https://www.loc.gov/standards/mods/userguide/location.html#url](https://www.loc.gov/standards/mods/userguide/location.html#url) - with displayLabel="Alma Record" attribute
 * **Controlled Vocabulary:** none
 * **Obligation:** Optional